dendronhq/dendron-site/vault/dendron.ref.commands.md

 - shortcuts: none

 Build your notes for export.
-Currently, only export to github pages is supported.
+Currently, only export to GitHub pages is supported.

 ### Configure Pod